chrishales/pieflag/README.md

 Acknowledging use of pieflag
 ======

-We would appreciate your acknowledgement by citing Enno's PASA paper and Chris' ASCL entry (see above).
+We would appreciate your acknowledgement by citing the Chris' ASCL entry (see above).